Google Tag

 The main base is comprised of three components: almonds, sunflower seeds and pumpkin seeds.
 In an act of what I presume to be black magic, all these get transformed into a a state of pretty close to real actual granola.
 There's got to be something more than just roasting them - the whole feel and experience is lighter and crispier than one would expect, almost as if it were more munchy than crunchy if that sounds right.
 It's phenomenal, and is imminently snackable right out of the bag and would work on yogurt.
 Big pieces, little dusties, in between pebbles, didn't matter.
 All the same bite, and all delicious.

 That's not it, though.
 Something has to hold all that together and give it a little oomph.
-And between some combination of cocnut, salt and chicory, hold together it does.
+And between some combination of coconut, salt and chicory, hold together it does.
 That also provides the over-arching flavor - it's not quite sweet, not quite salty, and while "savory" seems to be much the wrong word, it still seems right in a way.
 There's just something to it, a certain I don't know what, that really provides the perfect flavor to a near perfect bite.

 All that being said, I can see myself getting quite tired of the grainless granola quickly.
 Just a little extra flavor component would be wondrous, or even just a different variety to go back and forth between.